Electrical Engineering (EE)

 EE 5413.
 Principles of Microfabrication.
 (2-3) 3 Credit Hours.

+Prerequisite: Graduate standing or completion of EE 3323.
 Fundamentals of microfabrication techniques, including photolithography, thin film deposition (physical vapor deposition and chemical vapor deposition), etching, thermal oxidation, diffusion, ion implantation, chemical and mechanical polishing, and epitaxy.
 Nanofabrication techniques that enable sub-micron feature sizes will also be discussed (electron beam or x-ray lithography, focused ion beam, and other bottom-up approaches).
 Students will visit nearby research institutes and foundry companies as part of this course.
 (Credit cannot be earned for both EE 4533 and EE 5413.
 Same as ME 5803.
 Credit cannot be earned for both EE 5413 and ME 5803.)
 Generally offered: Fall.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5423.
 Topics in Computer Architecture.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5123 or consent of instructor.
 Topic 1: Parallel and Distributed Computing.
 Multiprocessor and multicomputer systems, shared-memory and distributed memory systems, exploitation of parallelism, data partitioning and task scheduling, multiprocessor system interconnects, message passing and data routing, parallel programming.

 Topic 2: RISC Processor Design, RISC Concept.
 RISC versus CISC, RISC advantages and disadvantages, various processor survey and applications, study of software development tools: assemblers, compilers, simulators, RISC implementations.